No GMAT? No problem: How to get an MBA in UK without GMAT

 How to get an MBA in UK without GMAT

-While many MBA programs in the UK require a GMAT score as part of the admission process, there are also several programs that do not.
-This is good news for students who do not want to take the GMAT or who may not have performed well on the exam.
+While most MBA programs in the UK require a GMAT score as a prerequisite for admission process, there are several other programs that do not.
+This is, therefore, good news for students who do not wish to take the GMAT or have performed poorly in the exam.

 Here are some ways to get an MBA in the UK without GMAT: